-(h) Psychological and sexual harassment (sections 81.18 to 81.20 and 123.6 to 123.16, L.S.A.)
+h) Psychological and sexual harassment (sections 81.18 to 81.20 and 123.6 to 123.16, L.S.A.)

 Psychological and sexual harassment is defined as any vexatious behaviour in the form of repeated and hostile or unwanted conduct, verbal comments, actions or gestures, that affects an employee's dignity or psychological or physical integrity and that results in a harmful work environment for the employee (section 81.18 L.S.A.).
-For greater certainty, since June 12, 2018, psychological harassment includes such behaviour in the form of verbal comments, actions or gestures of a sexual nature.
+For greater certainty, psychological harassment includes such behaviour in the form of verbal comments, actions or gestures of a sexual nature.
 Note that a single serious occurrence of such behaviour that has a lasting harmful effect on an employee may also constitute psychological harassment.

 The L.S.A. provides that every employee has a right to a work environment free from psychological harassment (section 81.19).
 Employers must take reasonable action to prevent psychological harassment and, whenever they become aware of such behaviour, to put a stop to it.
-They must, in particular, adopt and make available to their employees a psychological harassment prevention and complaint processing policy that includes, in particular, a section on behaviour that manifests itself in the form of verbal comments, actions or gestures of a sexual nature.
+They must, in particular, adopt and make available to their employees a policy to prevent and manage situations of psychological harassment that includes, in particular, a section on behaviour that manifests itself in the form of verbal comments, actions or gestures of a sexual nature.